 What conditions can be treated with acupuncture at the CPC?

-Acupuncture has been recognized by the World Health Organization (WHO) in the treatment of a wide range of medical conditions including headaches, neck pain, frozen shoulder, tennis elbow, various forms of tendonitis, low back pain, sciatica and osteoarthritis.
-The OHSU Comprehensive Pain Center uses acupuncture to treat these conditions when appropriate.
+Acupuncture has been recognized by the World Health Organization (WHO) in the treatment of a wide range of medical conditions including headaches, neck pain, fibromyalgia, frozen shoulder, tennis elbow, various forms of tendonitis, low back pain, sciatica and osteoarthritis.

 Is acupuncture treatment covered by health insurance?